danships/superplug/README.md

 **This module is currently in alpha.
 The API can be changed in a release without warning.
 When version 1.0 is released semver versioning will be used.**

-**This module currently only supports loading plugins that are dependencies in the projects' package.json, but the goal is to be able to specify an external plugin repository, separate from the project.**

 # Usage

 ## Setup